-Coming soon… Part three of ‘Get Smart with Inventor Part Modelling,’ in which we will take a closer look at how Autodesk Inventor’s 3D modeling tools work under the hood, and I’ll show you how to get the best out of the Loft command.
+Click here for part three of ‘Get Smart with Inventor Part Modelling,’ in which we will take a closer look at how Autodesk Inventor’s 3D modeling tools work under the hood, and I’ll show you how to get the best out of the Loft command.

 This blog post is based on an Autodesk University class, originally by Jake Fowler and later updated by Inderjeet Wilkhu and Paul Munford.
 You can watch a recording of the class, and download a handout that goes with this presentation from the Autodesk University website here:

 CP122682: The Inventor 7 Deadly Sins of 3D Part Modeling